liqd/aula/README.md

 You can use seito (same git repo, different executable) to pull the last error report into your IDE to get pointed to the source code locations.

+Backround: sensei does not support multi-package development as such, so we simply add the source files of all packages we want to use to the source paths with a long list of `-i`s.
+This way, any change in any of `thentos-*` or `aula` will trigger a re-run.

 ## HTML hacking